jorgegorka/alvareznavarro/src/pages/posts/post-327.md

 ---
-title: "Svelete & Firebase template"
+title: 'Svelete & Firebase template'
 date: '2019-06-11T08:47:41+00:00'
 slug: '/blog/2019/6/svelete-firebase-template'
-tags: ["javascript", "GatsbyJS", "Gitlab", "S3"]
+tags: ['javascript', 'GatsbyJS', 'Gitlab', 'S3']
 category: 'web-development'
-excerpt: "Svelte and Firebase is a template you can use to start developing fast, secure and modern web applications in no time.
+excerpt: 'Svelte and Firebase is a template you can use to start developing fast, secure and modern web applications in no time.
 User management, firestore rules, cloud functions, routing...
-All the tools you need ready to be used."
+All the tools you need ready to be used.'
 draft: false
 headerImage: 'https://alvareznavarro-images.s3.eu-central-1.amazonaws.com/almendro2.jpg'
 ---